vilanovi/UIImage-Additions/README.md

 The result is an image with the caller image as background and the given image as a top image.
 Also, you can specify an offset for the top image.

+###VI.
+Generate Gradients
+You can create linear gradient images (with two colors or more) using the following methods:

+	+ (UIImage*)imageWithGradient:(NSArray*)colors size:(CGSize)size direction:(UIImageGradientDirection)direction;
+	+ (UIImage*)resizableImageWithGradient:(NSArray*)colors size:(CGSize)size direction:(UIImageGradientDirection)direction;

+The first method returns an image with the a gradient using the specified colors and direction of the given size.
+The secon method returns the smallest resizable image that can generate a gradient of the specified size.

 ### Notes

 1. This category take care of scaling properties depending of the device resolution (retina or not) or the original image scale property.